London Waterloo station

 The station was opened in 1848 by the London and South Western Railway, and it replaced the earlier as it was closer to the West End.
 It was never designed to be a terminus, as the original intention was to continue the line towards the City of London, and consequently the station developed in a haphazard fashion, leading to difficulty finding the correct platform.
 The station was rebuilt in the early 20th century, opening in 1922, and included the Victory Arch over the main entrance, which commemorated World War I. Waterloo was the last London terminus to provide steam-powered services, which ended in 1967.
 The station was the London terminus for Eurostar international trains from 1994 until 2007, when they were transferred to St. Pancras.

-Waterloo is the third busiest station in the UK, and was formerly the busiest railway station in the UK, handling 57.8 million passengers in the year to March 2023.
+Waterloo is the second busiest station in the UK, and was formerly the busiest railway station in the UK, handling 70.4 million passengers in the year to March 2025.
 It is also the UK's largest station in terms of floor space and has the greatest number of platforms.